ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

 }
 ```

 Right now, we have not written anything to prevent the above code from being written.
 Two threads could potentially try to modify the same memory at the same time.
 This could result in data races or lost memory.
-We need some way to tell the `Cell` is not safe to be shared between threads:
+We need some way to tell the `Cell` is not safe to be shared between threads.
+We can do this through negative trait bounds.

 ```rust
 impl<T> !Sync for Cell<T> {}
 ```

-Negative trait bounds are currently an unstable feature.
-For now, the work around is to store an `!Sync` value in our `Cell` type.
+`!Sync` tells the compiler that it is not safe to share references to `Cell` between threads.
+However, negative trait bounds are currently an unstable feature.
+For now, the work around is to store an `!Sync` value in our `Cell` type, which would cause the entire `Cell` type to be `!Sync`.
 And guess what type is `!Sync`?

 ```rust
 impl<T> !Sync for UnsafeCell<T>
 where